 The rest of the paper is organized as follows.
 Section 2 contains an exposition of the framework and notation, formally defines dynamic consistency and presents our main result characterizing dynamic consistency in ambiguity averse preference models.
 This result is applied in Section 3 to characterize dynamically consistent update rules satisfying closure for the smooth ambiguity model.
 We then derive a novel update rule, the smooth rule mentioned above, which is shown to be the unique dynamically consistent rule among a large class of rules that may be expressed as reweightings of Bayes' rule.
 We describe additional desirable properties of this update rule, including invariance to the order in which information arrives (commutativity) and a strict version of dynamic consistency.
 We then show several impossibility results when strengthening dynamic consistency.
-Section 4 applies the general characterization result to rules satisfying closure for variational preferences and constructs some consistent update rules.
+Section 4 applies the general characterization result to the representation developed in Cerreia-Vioglio, Maccheroni, Marinacci and Montrucchio [2008] (henceforth CMMM) and to rules satisfying closure for variational preferences.
+We also construct some consistent update rules for variational preferences.
 The result on dynamically consistent updating of multiplier preferences is here as well.
-Section 5 explains how our results extend to updating regretbased models, including minimax regret with multiple priors.
+Section 5 explains how our results extend to updating regret-based models, including minimax regret with multiple priors.
 Related literature, including recursive approaches and dynamic inconsistency, is discussed in Section 6.
 The final section contains a brief conclusion.
-All proofs not appearing in the main text are collected in
+All proofs not appearing in the main text are collected in Appendix А.

-&lt;sup>9Not even if restricted to acts of the form $f_E g$ .
+9Not even if restricted to acts of the form $f_E g$.